moble/quaternion/README.md

 roughly 4 to 400 times slower without it.

 The only drawback of `numba` is that it is nontrivial to install on its own.
-Fortunately, the best python installer, [`anaconda`](http://continuum.io/downloads), makes it trivial.
+Fortunately, the best python installer for scientific python, [`anaconda`](http://continuum.io/downloads), makes it trivial.
 Just install the main `anaconda` package, which installs both `numba` and `scipy`.
 If you prefer the smaller download size of [`miniconda`](http://conda.pydata.org/miniconda.html) (which comes with minimal extras), you'll also have to run this command: